VgTajdd/cpp_problems/maze2D/README.md

 ***********
 ```

-The 'start' position A must be in the same position of the example.
+The 'start' position A must always be the same, as shown in the example.
 The 'limit' positions must be walls.
-The 'end' position B must be in a randon position.
+The 'end' position B must be in a randon position on the right side as shown in the example.

 You must find the shortest path between A and B.

 If there's no path from A to B, another maze must be created.

-Implement the method ``` txt createMaze2D( n ) ```
+Implement the method: ```createMaze2D( n )```

 This method will print the maze generated in the same way that in the example.
 Don't forget to print the shortest path between A and B using '+'.